zalky/runway/README.md

 (run/restart)
 ```

-If you need acces to your running application during live coding, it
+If you need access to your running application during live coding, it
 resides in the `runway.core/system` var.
 But remember, never access
-this var or its contents outside of your REPL work: doing so by-passes
+this var or its contents outside of your REPL work.
+For example, you
+never want to require or access this var in your application
-the component dependency graph and is considered a component
+namespaces: doing so by-passes the component dependency graph and is
-anti-pattern.
+considered a component anti-pattern.

-### On Errors <a name="errors"></a>
+### Error Handling and Recovery  <a name="errors"></a>

 Runway handles errors in each phase of a reload in different ways: